ktye/i/web/readme.md

 - l.wasm (see l.wat) is the link module, that imports a js function and provides it as a wasm function

 ## js interface
-`k.js` provides an api interface to k that does not e.g. include a filesystem or a repl.
+`k.wasm` is the k core, which does not include a filesystem or a repl.
-k.wasm uses calls compatible to the webassembly system interface (wasi) for io/args/clock.
+It k.wasm uses calls compatible to the webassembly system interface (wasi) for io/args/clock.
 This allows it to be used out of the box by compatible runtimes such as [wavm](https://github.com/WAVM/WAVM) as a k repl.
+`k.js` (a javascript module) provides an api to k, which allows custom read/write and extension functions.

 ### initialization
 In js: `import {K} from './k.js'`